-Medical practice relies to an even greater extent on basic research and on novel therapeutic modalities: from stem cells to nanotechnologies.
-Ongoing research initiatives in stem cells, neuroprotective vaccines and drug delivery systems have expanded rapidly.
-Many of our faculties have secondary appointments in the Center for Drug Delivery and Nanotechnology and Nebraska Center for Virology within the University of Nebraska.
+Medical practice relies to an even greater extent on basic research and on novel therapeutic modalities - from stem cells to nanotechnologies.
+Ongoing research initiatives in stem cells, neuroprotective vaccines, and drug delivery systems have expanded rapidly.
+Many of our faculty members have secondary appointments in the departments of neurological sciences, anesthesiology, biochemistry, pathology and microbiology, the Center for Drug Delivery and Nanotechnology, and Nebraska Center for Virology within the University of Nebraska amongst many others.

 The development of interdisciplinary teams has replaced single investigator-initiated research efforts within our group and worldwide.
 The department of pharmacology and experimental neuroscience has already met this challenge.
 Seeking a balance between purely scientific endeavors for the pursuit of new knowledge and research directed at understanding specific diseases is at the cornerstone of our research.

 In view of what has already been done and what the future holds, we are poised to meet our challenges.
 All together, we have an incredible department and its future continues without bounds.
 With best wishes and welcome to our department.

 Margaret R. Larson Professor of Internal Medicine and Infectious Diseases